d-xuan/wednesday/research/succeedium/index.md

 -   2025-08-04: Vulnerabilities reported to Succeedium
 -   2025-08-04: Internal review and development team meeting by Succeedium
 -   2025-08-05: Release of patched TeamOne version (v4.22) to all customers
--   2025-08-07: Retesting completed and permission to disclose received
+-   2025-08-07: Retesting completed, permission to disclose and bounty received